F1LT3R/findy/README.md

 ### Negation

-Find all Markdown files recursively, that are **not** named `README.md`.

 **Important:** negation requires the use of single-quotes around the search phrase, unless used in an array (see: negative in array).

+Find all Markdown files recursively, that are **not** named `README.md`:

 ```shell
 findy **/*.md '!**/README.md'
 ```

-### File permissions
+### Searching with Sudo

-Searching through some files and directories requires elevated permission.
+Searching through some files and directories may require elevated permission.
 Where you see: 'Unhandled rejection Error: EACCES: permission denied', you can use `sudo`.

+Seach for files with elevated permission:

 ```shell
 sudo findy **/*.md